ObolNetwork/charon/docs/configuration.md

       --simnet-beacon-mock                 Enables an internal mock beacon node for running a simnet.
       --simnet-validator-keys-dir string   The directory containing the simnet validator key shares. (default ".charon/validator_keys")
       --simnet-validator-mock              Enables an internal mock validator client when running a simnet.
 Requires simnet-beacon-mock.
+      --synthetic-block-proposals          Enables additional synthetic block proposal duties.
+Used for testing of rare duties.
       --validator-api-address string       Listening address (ip and port) for validator-facing traffic proxying the beacon-node API. (default "127.0.0.1:3600")

 ````